madsbangh/EasyButtons/README.md

 3. Enter "https://github.com/madsbangh/EasyButtons.git#upm" and press **Add**.

 ### Add to project Assets
-Alternatively you can add the code directly to the project:
+Alternatively, you can add the code directly to the project:

 1. Clone the repo or download the latest release.
 2. Add the EasyButtons folder to your Unity project or import the .unitypackage

-### Use the Button attribute
+## How To Use
 1. Add the Button attribute to a method.

    ```csharp